ismaelgcosta/ieUserAgent/README.md

 # ieUserAgent
-Detect whether or not the browser is IE
+Detect when or not the browser is IE

 Example of use: